-In adolescence, reckless behaviour does not usually take place if a person is alone.
-The widely-held view is that, especially during adolescence, peers promote and reward (with praise and esteem) each other's reckless behaviour.
-One explanation could be that reckless behaviour promoted by friends fortifies the bond between them.
+In adolescence, reckless behavior does not usually take place if a person is alone.
+The widely-held view is that, especially during adolescence, peers promote and reward (with praise and esteem) each other's reckless behavior.
+One explanation could be that reckless behavior promoted by friends fortifies the bond between them.
 Arnett (1992) however warns against causal interpretations.
 It could be that adolescents like everybody else choose their friends on the basis of common characteristics and this might include sensation seeking.
-If this is the case, reckless behaviour is not so much the result of group dynamics, but the result of a common trait in members of the group.
+If this is the case, reckless behavior is not so much the result of group dynamics, but the result of a common trait in members of the group.

-Passengers can strongly influence driver behaviour.
-They can distract the driver (e.g. by having a conversation with the driver) and they can also stimulate certain driver behaviour.
+Passengers can strongly influence driver behavior.
+They can distract the driver (e.g. by having a conversation with the driver) and they can also stimulate certain driver behavior.
 They can encourage the driver to take risks (e.g. 'Show us how fast this car is'), but they can also reduce the risk taking tendencies of the driver.
 The latter is the case when a passenger makes the driver feel that she or he is responsible for the life of the passenger.
 In various studies outside Europe it was found that crash rate increased in the presence of passengers (Chen, 2000; Doherty, 1998; Preusser, 1998).
 The more occupants in the car and the younger the age of the driver, the higher the crash rate was (Williams, 2003).
-However in two studies carried out in Europe (Spain and Sweden) no increased crash rate was found when young drivers were in the presence of passengers (Engstrøm, 2008; Rueda-Domingo, 2004).
+However, in two studies carried out in Europe (Spain and Sweden) no increased crash rate was found when young drivers were in the presence of passengers (Engstrøm, 2008; Rueda-Domingo, 2004).
 The difference in these results could have been caused by the age of the novice driver.
-The licensing age in the United States, Canada, Australia and New Zealand is often 16 is and in some states even younger.
+The licensing age in the United States, Canada, Australia and New Zealand is often 16 and in some states even younger.
 In most countries in Europe the licensing age is generally 18.

-However, it is not only driver age that matters but also passenger(s) age and the gender of both the driver and the passenger(s).
+However, it is not only the driver age that matters but also the passenger(s) age and the gender of both the driver and the passenger(s).
 Chen et al. (2000) found a higher crash rate for both young male novice drivers and young female novice drivers only when the passenger was male.
 Simons-Morton, Lerner, and Singer (2005) observed cars that left parking lots.
 They identified the gender of the driver and passenger if present and assessed their ages.
 Young novice drivers of both sexes drove faster than the general traffic and followed other vehicles more closely.
 This effect was stronger for young drivers (of both sexes) in the presence of a male teenage passenger.
-When young novice male drivers drove in the presence of a female teenage passenger headways were longer.
+When young novice male drivers drove in the presence of a female teenage passenger, headways were longer.
+Conversely, the presence of an adult passenger or even only driving tips from the adult passenger before driving are associated with a more careful behavior (Chung et al., 2014) for young adult drivers' driving speed.